 The Company currently maintains a 100% interest in the Luxx diamond project, Nunavut.
-The project was acquired to cover unexplained KIM trains identified from public datasets and consists of approximately 100,000 acres on the tidewater of Chesterfield Inlet, approximately 60 km from the community of Chesterfield Inlet and 100 km north of the community of Rankin Inlet.
+The project was acquired to cover unexplained KIM trains identified from public datasets and consists of approximately 2,300 acres on the tidewater of Chesterfield Inlet, approximately 60 km from the community of Chesterfield Inlet and 100 km north of the community of Rankin Inlet.
 The project includes at least one, and possibly three KIM trains defined from over 350 till samples in public assessment records.
 The trains are located within 20 km of the Churchill kimberlite cluster, and include samples containing hundreds of garnets and ilmenites at the head of the train that is well cut-off by a series of barren till samples.

-During 2013 and 2014 the Company completed an airborne magnetic survey and collected 81 till samples from the property.
+During 2013 and 2014 the Company completed an airborne magnetic and till sampling surveys of the property.
 This work was generally successful in constraining existing KIM trains, including Mg-ilmenite, pyrope and eclogitic garnet.
-The Company is currently working to acquire required permits to allow for exploration drilling of targets on the property.
+During the Year ended April 30, 2016 the Company acquired the required permits to allow for exploration drilling of targets on the property.